0x5c4r3/jekyll-theme-console/_posts/2022-07-06-\\Findings:-Telerik-Rce-(Cve_2019_18935).markdown

 &nbsp;

-The pic clearly show that _default.aspx_ had something to deal with Telerik, so I went checking the HTTP History and I found the actual endopoint:
+The pic clearly showed that _default.aspx_ had something to deal with Telerik, so I checked the HTTP History and I found the actual endopoint:

 &nbsp;